aydindemircioglu/RcppShark/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated Shark source code to a current git version (i.e. to Shark 3.1)
+* Updated Shark source code to a current git version (i.e. to Shark 3.1 head)

-* Fixed the build warnings, Prof. Brian Ripley pointed out
+* Along the way, fixed the build warning regarding dates of vignette and inst/doc